 You are expected to attend lectures-yea, all of them.
-As you might ascertain by the tenor of this syllabus, it is my plan to seek your input and participation-a small victory for supporters of Socrates and Hegel everywhere.
+As you might ascertain by the tenor of this syllabus, I plan to seek your input and participation-a small victory for supporters of Socrates and Hegel everywhere.
 If you are not in attendance, you can't share-and not sharing can have a negative impact on your grade.
-Participation-and attendance... (how else can you participate?) will account for 15% of your course grade.
+Participation-and attendance... (how else can you participate?) will account for 20% of your course grade.

-There will be an in-class midterm.
-The short answer essays will be based on the readings, lectures, and class discussions-another reason to grace us with your presence.
+There will be an in-class Midterm.
+The matching, fill-in-the-blank, and short answer essays will be based on the readings, lectures, and class discussions-another reason to grace us with your presence.
 The midterm will account for 30% of your course grade.